One of the biggest tricks to plugging in and thinking possible is finding your flavor.

 While I find this statement really annoying, looking back I can precisely recall the times where I have

-Radically blown it
+Radically blown it And guess what?

 I learned.
 A TON.